sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 An "order" parameter can be passed to indicate what order you would like the results to be in.
 The default is adoption date descending.
 Options are:

-* adopted_asc / adopted_desc - the adoption date in ascending or descending order
+* adopted_asc / adopted_desc - adoption date in ascending or descending order

+* code_asc / code_desc - shelter code of the animals

-* created_asc / created_desc - creation date of the animal record
+* created_asc / created_desc - creation date of the animal records

-* dateofbirth_asc / dateofbirth_desc - the animal's date of birth
+* dateofbirth_asc / dateofbirth_desc - the date of birth of the animals

-* deceased_asc / deceased_desc - the date the animal died
+* deceased_asc / deceased_desc - the date the animals died

-* entered_asc / entered_desc - the most recent date the animal entered care
+* entered_asc / entered_desc - the most recent date the animals entered care

-* holduntil_asc / holduntil_desc - the date the animal's hold ends
+* holduntil_asc / holduntil_desc - the date the animal holds end

-* lastchanged_asc / lastchanged_desc - the last changed date of the animal record
+* lastchanged_asc / lastchanged_desc - the last changed date of the animal records

+* litterid_asc / litterid_desc - animal litter ID

+* name_asc / name_desc - animal name

 You can also pass a "days" parameter to indicate how far you would like to go back.
 If you do not set it, the default is animals adopted in the last 30